gcgarner/IOTstack/docs/Containers/WireGuard.md

 * `PEERDNS=auto`

+    DNS queries made on connected WireGuard clients should work as if they were made on the host.
+If you [configure](Pi-hole.md#pi-hole-as-dns-server) your ad-blocker into the host's `resolveconf.conf`, Wireguard clients will also automatically use it.

-	The default value of `auto` instructs the WireGuard *service* running within the WireGuard *container* to use the same DNS as the WireGuard *container* when resolving requests from connected peers.
-In practice, that means the *service* directs queries to 127.0.0.11, which Docker intercepts and forwards to whichever resolvers are specified in the Raspberry Pi's `/etc/resolv.conf`.
+    Details: The default value of `auto` instructs the WireGuard *service* running within the WireGuard *container* to use a DNS-service, coredns, also running in the Wireguard container.
+Coredns by default directs queries to 127.0.0.11, which Docker intercepts and forwards to whichever resolvers are specified in the Raspberry Pi's `/etc/resolv.conf`.

 * `PEERDNS=auto` with `custom-cont-init` <a name="customContInit"></a>

-	This configuration instructs WireGuard to forward DNS queries from remote peers to any **container** which is listening on port 53.
-This is the option you will want to choose if you are running an ad-blocking DNS server (eg *PiHole* or *AdGuardHome*) in a container on the same host as WireGuard, and you want your remote clients to obtain DNS resolution via the ad-blocker.
+    This configuration instructs WireGuard to forward DNS queries from remote peers to any host daemon or **container** which is listening on port 53.
+    This is the option you will want to choose if you are running an ad-blocking DNS server (eg *PiHole* or *AdGuardHome*) in a container on the same host as WireGuard, and you want your remote clients to obtain DNS resolution via the ad-blocker, but don't want your Raspberry Pi host to use it.

 	> Acknowledgement: thanks to @ukkopahis for developing this option.